-Maryland man held in bus shooting that killed 1, injured 5
+Maryland man held in bus shooting that killed 1, wounded 5

 The driver had pulled to the shoulder of the freeway, where authorities said some passengers managed to get the man off the bus.

-“Due to some very heroic acts by the passengers, they were able to overcome this subject and disarm him,” California Highway Patrol Sgt.
-Brian Pennings said.
+“Due to some very heroic acts by the passengers, they were able to overcome this subject and disarm him,” Pennings said.
 “They were able to escort him off of the bus.”

-He didn’t provide details.
+The sergeant didn’t provide details.

-Passengers told Grabban someone wrestled the gun away from the shooter, but he didn’t witness it, he said.
+Passengers told Grabban that someone wrestled the gun away from the shooter, but he said he didn’t witness it.

 Grabban said the driver of the stopped vehicle asked over the loudspeaker if anyone had been hurt and did not immediately pull away.
-“Everyone was screaming at him to drive off,” Grabban said.

-The passengers gave first aid to the wounded as the driver continued to the next exit, where he pulled off at a gasoline station.
+The passengers gave first aid to the wounded as the driver went to the next exit, where he pulled off at a gas station.

-Meanwhile, CHP officers took Williams into custody on the road shoulder where he had been left.
+Meanwhile, CHP officers took Williams into custody on the side of the road where he had been left.

 The gun, a 9 mm semi-automatic pistol, and several ammunition magazines were found in the bus, Pennings said.

-Grabban, who was sitting near the back of the bus with his girlfriend, said he had picked up the gun’s empty magazine clip and handed it to the driver.
+Grabban, who was sitting near the back of the bus with his girlfriend, said he had picked up the gun’s empty magazine and handed it to the driver.
 A casing ended up on Grabban’s lap, and he noticed a bullet hole in the floor next to him.

 “I saw the blood on the floor of the aisle,” Grabban told NBC News.
 “I looked to the woman on the left, and she wasn’t responding, wasn’t moving or anything.
 She was lifeless.”